nadiaenh/Survey.jl/docs/src/man/glm.md

 # [Generalized Linear Models in Survey](@id manual)

-The `svyglm()` function in the Julia Survey package is used to fit generalized linear models (GLMs) to survey data.
+The `glm()` function in the Julia Survey package is used to fit generalized linear models (GLMs) to survey data.
 It incorporates survey design information, such as sampling weights, stratification, and clustering, to produce valid estimates and standard errors that account for the type of survey design.

 As of June 2023, the [GLM.jl documentation](https://juliastats.org/GLM.jl/stable/) lists the supported distribution families and their link functions as:
 ```txt